-The financial year began with the setting of the budget in February 2020.
+The financial year began with the setting of the budget in February 2021.
 The following sections describe the actual performance against this budget.
 The Council incurs both revenue and capital expenditure.
 The revenue account, known as the General Fund, bears the cost of providing day to day services.
 The capital account shows the net cost of transactions to buy or sell land, property or other assets, build new property, make improvements and provide grants or loans to other bodies to undertake this type of activity.
 The tables below show the outturn position and variances for the General Fund (services for the whole community) and the Housing Revenue Income and Expenditure Account (Council housing).
-The overall financial position of the Council is reflected in its Comprehensive Income & Expenditure Account and its Balance Sheet shown in these Accounts.
+The overall financial position of the Council is reflected in its Comprehensive Income & Expenditure Account and its Balance Sheet shown in these Stement of Accounts.

-When the council tax for the financial year ending 31 March 2021 was set in February 2020, the surplus was estimated at $\pm 1.451$ m (Appropriation to General Fund Balance line).
-The budget was revised to a deficit of $\pm 2.275$ m in the year.
-The actual outturn reported to cabinet was a deficit of $\pm 1.994$ m, there were further adjustments since then, decreasing the deficit to $\pm 1.550$ m with a final variance of $\pm 0.444$ m against the reported Outturn.
-The details of this are shown in the table below.
+When the budget for the financial year ending 31 March 2022 was set in February 2021, the surplus was estimated at £10,000 (Appropriation to General Fund Balance line).
+The budget was revised to a surplus of £3.213m in the year.
+The actual outturn reported to cabinet was a surplus of £2.955m.